sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-cbs-client/cp-mobile-dev-kit-cbs-client.md

 * Obtain a certificate signing request
 * Register an iOS App ID
-* Create a new development certificate .CER file
+* Create a new development certificate `.cer` file
-* Install the .CER file and create the .p12 file
+* Install the `.cer` file and create the .p12 file
 * Register your device
 * Create a development provisioning profile